MicrosoftDocs/azure-reference-other/studio-module-reference/execute-python-script.md

     If there was a directory structure present, it is preserved.
 However, you must alter your code to prepend the directory **src** to the path.

-> [!NOTE]
-> Because the zip file mechanism is the only way to add custom Python modules, it might be difficult to work with large modules or many modules.
-In such cases, we recommend the new [Azure ML Workbench](https://docs.microsoft.com/azure/machine-learning/preview/how-to-configure-your-ide), a preview feature that greatly expands support for Python environments.

 ## Debugging Python code

 The **Execute Python Script** module works best when the code has been factored as a function with clearly defined inputs and outputs, rather than a sequence of loosely related executable statements.

 This Python module does not support features such as Intellisense and debugging.
 If the module fails at runtime, you can view some error details in the output log for the module.
 However, the full Python stack trace is not available.
 Thus we recommend that users develop and debug their Python scripts in a different environment and then import the code into the module.

 Some common problems that you can look for:

-- Check the data types in the data frame you are returning back from `azureml_main`.
-Errors are likely if columns contains data types other than numeric types and strings.
++ Check the data types in the data frame you are returning back from `azureml_main`.
+Errors are likely if columns contain data types other than numeric types and strings.

-- Remove NA values from your dataset, using `dataframe.dropna()` on export from Python script.
++ Remove NA values from your dataset, using `dataframe.dropna()` on export from Python script.
 When preparing your data, use the [Clean Missing Data](clean-missing-data.md) module.

-- Check your embedded code for indentation and whitespace errors.
++ Check your embedded code for indentation and whitespace errors.
 If you get the error, "IndentationError: expected an indented block", see these resources for guidance:

    + [Python Reference - Indentation](https://docs.python.org/2/reference/lexical_analysis.html#indentation)